sourceduty/Sourceduty_OS/README.md

 The "Sourceduty OS" project aims to redefine user experience with unique and intuitive features.
 By following this development plan, we anticipate delivering a Linux-based OS that not only meets but exceeds user expectations in terms of functionality and ease of use.

 #

+> Alex: "*This is very possible and could be real in the future.*"

+#
 ### Related Links

 [Notepad](https://github.com/sourceduty/Notepad)